eclipse-sumo/sumo/docs/web/docs/Simulation/Output/Lane-_or_Edge-based_Traffic_Measures.md

-Values within this output describe the situation within the network in terms of traffic science by giving macroscopic values such as the mean vehicle speed, the mean density, etc. This output can be generated either for lanes, or for edges.
+Values within this output describe the situation within the network in terms of traffic science by giving macroscopic values such as the mean vehicle speed, the mean density, etc. This output can be generated either for lanes, edges or groups of edges.

 In the following, it is described how both outputs are generated and which values they contain.
 Then, the meanings of the values are given as well as a description of intervals.
-At last, some additional possibilities to constraint the outputs are given.
+At last, some additional possibilities to constrain the outputs are given.

 !!! note
     Please remark that these outputs are also called "aggregated lane/edge states", "meandata", or "edge/lane-dumps".